Markovian bridges: Weak continuity and pathwise constructions: Appendix: Finitude and bicontinuity of the resolvent density

-Recall that $f_t$ denotes the (bounded and positive) density of the L\'evy process at time $t$; since the process has jumps of both signs, it is known that $\imf{f_1}{x}/\abs{x}^{1+\alpha}$ converges as $x\to \pm\infty$ to positive constants $c_{\pm}$.
-We also have the scaling identity\begin{esn} \imf{f_t}{x}=\imf{f_1}{x t^{-1/\alpha}}t^{-1/\alpha}, \end{esn}from which we can deduce the asymptotic behaviour of $\imf{f_t}{x}$ as $x\to \infty$ and $t\to 0$:
+We now prove Proposition \ref{finitudeOfResolventDensity}.
+Recall that $f_t$ denotes the (bounded and positive) density of the L\'evy process at time $t$; since the process has jumps of both signs, it is known that $f_1( x)/|x|^{1+\alpha}$ converges as $x\to\pm\infty $ to positive constants $c_{\pm}$.
+We also have the scaling identity